reigenatk/simple-blockchain/README.md

 ## Writing simple blockchain in Go

 Following [this](https://jeiwan.net/posts/building-blockchain-in-go-part-1/) I will attempt to write a simple blockchain.
 I know the basics of crypto (for example all the buzzwords) but decided that to *really* understand it, I should probably write up an implementation.
 After all, that's the best way to really understand something.
-Also, this implementation will try to follow Bitcoin as much as possible.
+This implementation tries to follow Bitcoin as much as possible, so that's why Bitcoin is mentioned so much.

 > Note this readme is really long, mostly so I can go back and read it when I inevitably forget what I did.